 Habitat: Rain ForestThe drive from Moshi to the Mount Kilimanjaro National Park Gate takes about 90 minutes.
 The journey passes through the village of Machame which is located on the lower slopes of the mountain.
-We now leave the park gate and walk through the rain forest on a winding trail up a ridge.
+The Kilimanjaro trek begins at the park gate with a walk through the rain forest on a winding trail up a ridge.
 Lower down, the trail can be muddy and slippery.
 Gaiters and trekking poles are a good idea here.
 We continue a short distance until we reach the Machame Camp.

-Habitat: MoorlandAfter breakfast, we leave the glades of the rain forest and continue on an ascending path, crossing the little valley walking along a steep rocky ridge, covered with heather, until the ridge ends.
-The route now turns west onto a river gorge.
+Habitat: MoorlandAfter breakfast, we leave the glades of the rain forest and continue on an ascending path, crossing the little valley walking along a steep rocky ridge, covered with heather until the ridge ends.
+The Kilimanjaro trek route now turns west onto a river gorge.
 Dinner and overnight at the Shira campsite.

-Habitat: Semi DesertFrom the Shira Plateau, we continue to the east up a ridge, passing the junction towards the peak of Kibo.
+Habitat: Semi DesertFrom the Shira Plateau, the Kilimanjaro trek route continues to the east up a ridge, passing the junction towards the peak of Kibo.
 As we continue, our direction changes to the South East towards the Lava Tower, called the "Shark's Tooth".
 Shortly after the tower, we come to the second junction which brings us up to the Arrow Glacier at an altitude of 16,000ft.
 We now continue down to the Barranco Hut at an altitude of 13,000ft.
 Here we rest, enjoy dinner, and stay overnight.
-Although you end the day at the same elevation as when you started, this day is very important for acclimatization and will help your body prepare for summit day.
+Although you end the day at the same elevation as when you started, this day is very important for acclimatization and will help your body prepare for the Kilimanjaro peak summit day.

 Habitat: Alpine DesertAfter breakfast, we leave Barranco and continue on a steep ridge passing the Barranco Wall, to the Karanga Valley campsite.
 This is a short day meant for acclimatization.

-Habitat: Alpine DesertAfter breakfast, we leave Karanga and hit the junction which connects with the Mweka Trail.
+Habitat: Alpine DesertAfter breakfast, Kilimanjaro trek route leads away from Karanga and hits the junction which connects with the Mweka Trail.
 We continue up to the Barafu Hut.
 At this point, you have completed the South Circuit, which offers views of the summit from many different angles.
 Here we make camp, rest, enjoy dinner, and prepare for the summit day.
 The two peaks of Mawenzi and Kibo are to be seen from this position.

 Habitat: ArcticVery early in the morning (midnight to 2 am), we continue our way to the summit between the Rebmann and Ratzel glaciers.
-You head in a northwesterly direction and ascend through heavy scree towards Stella Point on the crater rim.
+The Mount Kilimanjaro trek heads in a northwesterly direction and ascend through heavy scree towards Stella Point on the crater rim.
 This is the most mentally and physically challenging portion of the trek.
 From Stella Point, you may encounter snow all the way on your 1-hour ascent to the summit.
-At Uhuru Peak, you have reached the highest point on Mount Kilimanjaro and the continent of Africa.
+At Uhuru Peak, the Adventure Pulse team will reach the highest point on Mount Kilimanjaro and the continent of Africa.
 Faster hikers will see the sunrise from the summit.
 From the summit, we now make our descent continuing straight down to the Mweka Hut camp site, stopping at Barafu for lunch.
 Mweka Camp is situated in the upper forest and mist or rain can be expected in the late afternoon.

-Habitat: Rain ForestAfter breakfast, we continue the descend down to the Mweka Park Gate to receive your summit certificates.
+Habitat: Rain ForestAfter breakfast, the Adventure Pulse Team will continue the descent down to the Mweka Park Gate to receive your summit certificates.
 At lower elevations, it can be wet and muddy.
 Gaiters and trekking poles will help.
 Shorts and t-shirts will probably be plenty to wear (keep rain gear and warmer clothing handy).
 From the gate, you continue another hour to Mweka Village.
-A vehicle will meet you at Mweka village to drive you back to hotel in Moshi.
+A vehicle will meet the Adventure Pulse Team at Mweka village to drive us back to the hotel in Moshi.

 This format is an ‘Expedition- Style’ format of trekking prevalent in Africa.
 The entire expedition will be completely self-sufficient with a separate Kitchen Tent and Staff, Dining Tent, Toilet Tent and 3- Man Dome shaped tents in which trekkers will be accommodated on double occupancy.
 For the 7 Days / 6 Nights, life will be simple as you follow the trail, and nights will be beautiful, as you fall asleep listening to the sounds of Africa.
 On landing at Kilimanjaro International Airport, you will be transferred to the hotel in Moshi Town.
 We will be spending two nights here to ensure that you completely recover from your travel journey before we head to Kilimanjaro and enter the national park at the Machame Gate.
 Feel free to leave any additional luggage at this hotel, as we will be coming back here after the trek for one night, before you continue onward with the rest of your journey either back home or to a Safari adventure.